jacobgardner/ts-audit/README.md

 -   [x] Create `.d.ts` file in tests that overrides types in `/build` so we don't need to install separately in tests and `link` against the parent.
         It should provide a much smoother testing experience.
+-   [ ] Make sure failing tests are failing for the reasons we're expecting